 West Virginia and Ohio Personal Injury Legal Topics by Jan Dils & Jim Leach

-- The nature of the incident that caused your injuries
+- Interviewing witnesses who saw the incident that caused your injury

-To begin building your personal injury case, please contact Jan Dils & Jim Leach, Attorneys at Law, PLLC, or call 1-877-526-5461 today to schedule your no-cost consultation.
-Our lawyers serve clients in and around Parkersburg, West Virginia.
+To find out how our Parkersburg injury lawyers can help you, please contact Jan Dils & Jim Leach, Attorneys at Law, PLLC, or call 1-877-526-5461 today to schedule your no-cost consultation.

 Posted in Personal Injury | Comments Off

 Soccer fans the world over are excited about the start of the World Cup.
 However, soccer and other contact sports continue to be under scrutiny for the escalated risk of head trauma resulting in brain injury.

 Whether it’s the serious concern about concussion and its subsequent effect on NFL players or the emerging research about the dangers of repeatedly “heading” a soccer ball, athletics has become a major arena for discussion of traumatic brain injury (TBI).
 However, sports aren’t the only cause of serious blows to the head.
 Other common causes include:

 The Morgantown personal injury attorneys at the law firm of Jan Dils & Jim Leach have substantial experience helping victims of incidents like the above pursue compensation for their injuries.
 In addition to the lengthy, expensive initial recovery, TBI patients often endure major complications that make it difficult to perform or hold a job, communicate with others, or perform everyday tasks.